stack-auth/guardian-angel/backend/README.md

 Endpoints:

-- POST /worlds: Creates a new world
+- POST /worlds: Creates a new world, input is a JSON object of the shape of CustomLevel, output is the world ID.
 - POST /worlds/[world-id]/join: Tries to join the world.
 If it has reached the maximum number of pookies, returns a 400 saying that it has reached the maximum number of pookies.
 Otherwise, returns a 200 and the pookie's id.
 - GET /worlds/[world-id]/state: Returns the world state as a JSON.
 - WebSocket /worlds/[world-id]/state/listen: WebSocket connection that sends the most recent world state whenever it changes.